EduardoRenz/clean-arch-from-go-horse/Readme.md

 - <b>base</b> : Project base to start coding
 - <b> gohorse </b> Complete project with code smell, not using good pratices
 - <b> Clean </b> A Clean Architecture refactor

+## Steps to do in this branch

+1 - Move all the logics in every endpoint to a respective controller.

+ex: wallet should have a WalletController

+2 - Start creating tests for every controller, can be a tess file per controller